NathanRosse/Project1/README.md

 ## Main Questions?
 - What are the crime hotspots in the city, and how have they changed over time?
 (Kelsey)

-- Where do the crimes typically take place and which are the most common crime/location combos?
+- Where do the crimes typically take place and what is most common crime/location combination?
 (Josh)

 - What does the date and time of these crimes tell us?
 Could these differ based on season?
 (Nathan R)